 My name is Cory Geffre and I currently live in Ames, Iowa.
 I have lived here since 2019, prior to that I was in Aberdeen, SD since 1998.

-I have several great memories from my time at Lake Area Tech.
+I have several great memories from my time at Lake Area Technical College.
 From the orientation day celebration (in which I won an award for being the best at the Macarena dance), to the school coordinated social events and the multiple intramural sports.
 All of my memories from Lake Area are great, yet the most memorable for me was having the privilege to be the student commencement speaker.
-I remember standing there in front of my peers and our families and sharing about how great my time at Lake Area Tech was and what I wished for us all in the future.
+I remember standing there in front of my peers and our families and sharing about how great my time at Lake Area Technical College was and what I wished for us all in the future.
 That was one of the highest honors for me to have that opportunity with my fellow graduates.
 Interestingly, last December, I was once again a commencement speaker for a graduation of a Technical/Community College and most of the graduates were nursing students.
 It is funny how life sometimes comes full circle.

 Today, I serve as the Vice President and Chief Nursing Officer at the 2019 Malcolm Baldrige Award winning and Magnet Designated Mary Greeley Medical Center in Ames, Iowa.
 I love to share with my staff and colleagues about how I started my healthcare career as a nurse’s aide, then became an LPN (Licensed Practical Nurse) and eventually an RN (Registered Nurse).
 After Lake Area, I went on to get my Associate’s Degree from University of South Dakota (at that time on the Lake Area Campus).
 Then after a long break from school, I went back to school and received a Bachelor’s Degree in Nursing from the University of Texas at Arlington and a Master’s Degree in Management, Strategy and Leadership from Michigan State University.
 Over the last 25 years, my journey has included work both in and out of healthcare including owning several small businesses, working as a consultant and developing a leadership training program.
-Even though I have four diplomas hanging on my wall, I have not forgotten where it all began … Lake Area Technical Institute in Watertown, SD.
-I am honored to call myself a Lake Area Tech alumnus.
+Even though I have four diplomas hanging on my wall, I have not forgotten where it all began … Lake Area Technical College in Watertown, SD.
+I am honored to call myself a Lake Area Technical College alumnus.

 Thank you for this opportunity to share my Lake Area story!